equivalent/scrapbook2/archive/blogs/draft--keyboard-lifehacks.md

 `{}"'/?\~ <>` usually located on the right side of the keyboard, and therefore the right pinky gets to tired (image above, yellow section).

-Well, this is true, however the problem isn't that the technique is bad, the problem is that the of nearly all keyboard layouts we use were designed for different group of people (writers, newspaper editors, ...)
+Well, this is true, however the problem isn't that the typing technique is bad, the problem is that QWERTY keyboard layout we use were designed for different group of people (writers, newspaper editors, ...)

 ## Dvorak